Video camera tube: Saticon (1973)

 Saticon is a registered trademark of Hitachi from 1973, also produced by Thomson and Sony.
 It was developed in a joint effort by Hitachi and NHK Science & Technology Research Laboratories (NHK is The Japan Broadcasting Corporation).
-Its surface consists of selenium with trace amounts of arsenic and tellurium added (SeAsTe) to make the signal more stable.
+Introduced in 1973, Its surface consists of selenium with trace amounts of arsenic and tellurium added (SeAsTe) to make the signal more stable.
 SAT in the name is derived from (SeAsTe).
 Saticon tubes have an average light sensitivity equivalent to that of 64 ASA film.
+Compared to the Plumbicon it has a less advantageous operating temperature range and has more image lag.
+The target in a Saticon has a transparent Tin oxide transparent electrically conductive layer, followed by a SeAsTe layer, a SeAs layer, and an Antimony trisulfide layer which faces the electron beam.

-A high-gain avalanche rushing amorphous photoconductor (HARP) can be used to increase light sensitivity to up to 10 times that of conventional saticons.
-Saticons were made for the Sony HDVS system, used to produce early analog high-definition television using Multiple sub-Nyquist sampling encoding.
+A high-gain avalanche rushing amorphous photoconductor (HARP) made of amorphous Selenium (a-Se) can be used to increase light sensitivity to up to 10 times that of conventional saticons, and Saticons with this kind of target are known as HARPICONs.
+The target in HARPICONs is made up of ITO (indium-tin oxide), CeO2 (Cerium oxide), Selenium doped with Arsenic and Lithium Fluoride, Selenium doped with Arsenic and Tellurium, amorphous Selenium made by doping it with Arsenic, and antimony trisulfide.
+Saticons were made for the Sony HDVS system, used to produce early analog high-definition television using multiple sub-Nyquist sampling encoding (MUSE).

 Pasecon (1972)

 Originally developed by Toshiba in 1972 as chalnicon, Pasecon is a registered trademark of Heimann GmbH from 1977.
 Its surface consists of cadmium selenide trioxide (CdSeO3).
 Due to its wide spectral response, it is labelled as panchromatic selenium vidicon, hence the acronym 'pasecon'.
+It is not considered suitable for broadcast TV production, as it suffers from high image lag.

-Newvicon (1973)
+Newvicon (1974)

 Newvicon is a registered trademark of Matsushita from 1973.
-The Newvicon tubes were characterized by high light sensitivity.
+Introduced in 1974, The Newvicon tubes were characterized by high light sensitivity.
 Its surface consists of a combination of zinc selenide (ZnSe) and zinc cadmium Telluride (ZnCdTe).
+It is not considered suitable for broadcast TV production, as it suffers from high image lag and non uniformity.